rackerlabs/rackspace-how-to/content/cloud-servers/cloud-to-cloud-migration.md

 ### Initial considerations

-Consider the following items as you plan a cloud-to-cloud migration:
+Consider the following items as you plan a cloud-to-cloud migration.

 #### Plan ahead because DNS changes are not automatic

-If your current cloud server, the origin server, is not behind a load balancer, the IP address will change.
-This means you must update the Domain Name server (DNS) to point to a new IP.
-You should make sure to set the time to live (TTL) record to 5 minutes and then wait 24 hours to ensure that the change has propagated out properly.
+If your current cloud server, the origin server, is not behind a load balancer, the IP address changes.
+This change means you must update the Domain Name server (DNS) to point to a new IP.
+You should make sure to set the time-to-live (TTL) record to 5 minutes and then wait 24 hours to ensure that the change propagates out properly.
 After that, any DNS changes you make should take effect within 5 minutes.

 #### Server purpose

 Does the origin server host web applications, email, or databases?
 Does it do one thing or handle a variety of tasks?
-A good initial assessment,done in advance, can save you a last-minute panic when you flip the switch between the origin server and the new, or destination, server.
-Be sure to identify you store the data, the configuration files, and other important data.
-The more you know about your environment heading into the migration, the smoother it will be.
+A good initial assessment, done in advance, can save you a last-minute panic when you flip the switch between the origin server and the new, or destination, server.
+Be sure to identify where you store the data, the configuration files, and other important data.
+The more you know about your environment heading into the migration makes for a smoother migration.

 #### Test the migration